maxkdann/Stock-Ticker/README.md

 A game I made in Excel using VBA and SQL replicating the classic board game Stock Ticker.

 ## Running the game
+* Make sure you have Microsoft Access installed, this will be used as a database
 * Download the zip and extract the files
 * Open up the Excel file